dsseng/github-battle/README.md

 # github-battle

-> Github profiles, companies, repos and other comparsion
+> Github profiles, companies, repos and other comparison

-[Now available at battle.ddns.net]: http://battle.ddns.net

 ## Build Setup